csbence/searkt/README.md

     - iAmGoodVariable
     - IAmGoodClass
     - iAmGoodFunction()
+    - No abbreviations
+* Style
     - Braces open on same line
-    - No abbreviations
     - Braces are always present after loops and if statements
 * Use Javadoc on functions and classes, but mind the verbosity
 * Logging is done using the different levels: